DESIGNING AN INNOVATION CULTURE

 PRACTICAL METHODS & APPROACHES

-• Design skills and innovation mindsets
+• Design capabilities and innovation mindsets for navigating organisational complexity

-• Four levels of innovation effectiveness in organisations
+• Levels of innovation effectiveness in organisations

-• Innovation leadership and facilitation
+• Stakeholder engagement, influence, and facilitation techniques

 TARGET AUDIENCE